For those seeking Continuing Legal Education (CLE) credit, our entire content catalog is CLE-

 If you have questions about the accreditation status of a program, please email firstname.lastname@example.org.

-We are steadily growing our collection of programs that satisfy specialty credits in certain states, such as Ethics, Diversity & Inclusion, Elimination of Bias, Mental Health and Technology.
+We are steadily growing our collection of programs that satisfy specialty credits, such as Ethics, Diversity & Inclusion, Elimination of Bias, Mental Health and Technology.
 Below are direct links to all Luminate+ programs that offer specialty credit.
 Refer to the CLE Info tab included on the episode page of the programs below for the type of specialty credit offered in your state.

 At the end of each program, you will be guided through prompts to download your certificate of attendance.
 For your convenience, all certificates are maintained in your CLE Tracker for easy access, where you can also download a report of all the programs you have completed and their associated CLE credit.